HassanIyan/Alpaca-dhivehi/README.md

 Contributing
 ------------

-Contributions to improve the translated Alpaca AI model are welcome!
+Contributions to improve the translated Alpaca Dataset are welcome!
 If you find any issues or have suggestions for enhancing the model, please follow these steps:

 1. Fork the repository and create your branch (`git checkout -b feature/MyContribution`).
 2. Make your changes and commit them (`git commit -m 'Add my contribution'`).